Post: How to Transform Your ATS into a Hiring Intelligence Hub: Smart Data Integration

 Before You Start: Prerequisites, Tools, and Risks

-Smart ATS integration requires three things before you touch a single connector: a clear map of your existing data schema, executive or HR leadership sign-off on governance rules, and a defined scope that prevents scope creep from stalling the project indefinitely.
+Smart ATS integration requires three things before you touch a single connector: a clear map of your existing data schema, HR leadership sign-off on governance rules, and a defined scope that prevents scope creep from stalling the project.

 • Time commitment: Expect 4–8 weeks for a full ATS + HRIS + assessment integration.
 A single ATS-to-HRIS offer handoff pipeline can be live in days.